SailunZ/ErdosProject_Spring_2023/README.md

 ##  Data

 The project utilizes historical price data and a suite of technical indicators as input for the models.
-Different Jupyter Notebook comes with its corresponding dataset.
+Different Jupyter Notebooks come with their corresponding datasets.

 ## Models